25th Anniversary Celebration & Preservation Forum

 July 2020 – August 2021 | Goucher College

 Twenty-five years ago, Goucher College established a Master of Arts in Historic Preservation, the college’s first distance education program and the first distance education preservation program in the country.
-During the 2020-2021 academic year, the M.A.H.P. program will celebrate a quarter century of being a pioneer in the field of historic preservation education.
+During the 2020-2021 academic year, the M.A.H.P. program celebrated a quarter century of being a pioneer in the field of historic preservation education.
 We invited alums and experts to our year-long series of events bringing together the preservation community around the most urgent issues in our field.

 M.A.H.P.
 Alumnae/i Anniversary Spotlight

 Meet Lawana Holland-Moore, M.A.H.P.
 '16.
 She finds her work in the historic preservation field to be rewarding.
 An important part of her job involves recognizing and telling the full history of African American historic sites.Read Lawana's story & more